acquia/blt/INSTALL.md

         brew install ansible
         brew cask install virtualbox vagrant

+The minimum required versions are VirtualBox 5.1.x and Vagrant 1.8.6.
+The local PHP environment should also have a memory limit of at least 2G for BLT to initialise.

 If you'd like to execute Behat tests from the host machine, you will need Java:

         brew cask install java